The Best Dash Cams Under $100: Record Accidents, Thefts and More

 Protect yourself and your vehicle with these reliable dash cams

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 Every vehicle on the road should be equipped with a dash cam.
 This helps eliminate disputes when reporting an accident as well as insurance fraud.
 The evidence you obtain might even be critical in helping claim the insurance of the at-fault party.
-Dash cams have captured perpetrators of break-ins and joy-rides — and innumerable viral driving accidents and incidents.
+Dash cams have captured perpetrators of break-ins and joy rides as well as innumerable viral driving accidents and incidents.

-Dash cams have become so affordable that you can easily get a decent one for under a hundred dollars, which means that there is no reason for you to not equip every vehicle you own with one.
-The cameras come in a variety of functions and mounting installations.
-Some just go on with a suction cup; some used adhesive tapes or attach to the rearview mirror.
-Some cameras come with a rear camera attachment and will require more installation work than a front camera only application.
-Here are some of the best dash cams you can buy for less than a hundred dollars.
+Dash cams have become so affordable that you can easily get a decent one for under $100, which means that there is no reason for you to not equip every vehicle you own with one.
+The cameras come with a variety of functions and mounting installations.
+Some just go on with a suction cup; some use adhesive tapes or attach to the rearview mirror.
+Some cameras come with a rear camera attachment and require more installation work than a front camera only application.
+Here are some of the best dash cams you can buy for less $100.

 This ultra HD, low-profile dash cam is equipped with an extra wide-angle lens that is protected by seven layers of glass.
 It will capture footage from a 170-degree radius.

 - Can be connected to your phone via Wi-Fi

 - Features a low-profile design for inconspicuous placement